Contents: Crankshaft speed sensor ↡ Electronic control unit (ECU) ↡ Coolant temperature sensor ↡ Throttle Position Sensor ↡

 Electronic control unit (ECU)

-5. The ignition system control unit is located on the left side of the engine compartment on top of the inner wheel arch (see fig. 6.5).
+5. The ignition system control unit is located on the left side of the engine compartment, on top of the inner wheel arch (see fig. 6.5).

-Pic.
-6.5.
+Fig. 6.5.
 Location of the electronic control unit

 6. Disconnect the negative battery terminal.